 Don't go sightseeing through flooded areas.

 Do not drink floodwater.
-It could be contaminated.
+It could be contaminated and make you sick.

-Are you ready in case a flood occurs?
+Are you ready in case a flood happens?

 Find out about the worst flood in your area and how high the flood waters reached.
 Record this height and share it with your family — would it reach your home?